joaquimserafim/superagent-bunyan/README.md

 //
 // setting the X-Request-ID with superagent
-// and superagent-bunyan will use for the req.id
+// and superagent-bunyan will use to set the req.id
 //

 request